leoloso/leoloso.com/src/posts/a-post-with-code-samples.md

 ---
-title: A post with code samples
+title: A post with code samples for my friends
 date: '2019-06-18'
 tags:
   - demo-content